breudes/agree/README.md

 Ps: this 'script.txt' file has all commands by default, to facilitate the project execution test.
 But, feel free to change this file however you want.

+## Explanation about each part of this project

+1. Part One

+First part is where some methods was implemented to interact with users and servers.
+Was implemented methods like create user or server, update server's info, remove or enter server.
+Each command and input's example is on the next topic called 'Input and Output commands examples', feel free to use this topic as a guide to you use the system.

+2. Part Two:

+Second part is where some methods was implemented to interact with channels (text or voice type, of course).
+Which means that some methods was implemented to create, enter, leave a channel; the same way was implement some methods to send a message on some channel, to list all messages from a particular channel, list all channels on some active server, etc. All channels and messages are part of some server, so all of them will be saved or loded on servers.

+3. Part Three

+On this third and last part was implemented two main methods: save and load, that reach out another 4 methods, they're, respectively: save users, save servers, load users and load servers.
+The first two its taken by method 'save', where Agree System saves all data from active users and servers.
+The same goes with the last two methods, taken by methos 'load', where Agree System loads all data from previous users and servers.
+This is only possible by creating two .txt files: users and servers, with those files the user can save and load any data of these classes on Agree System.

+Ps: those .txt files is on path: ./src/txt/data, in case you want to clear ou wrote on them.

 ## Input and Output commands examples

 Like it was said, this project has three parts, the first part takes examples 1-12 and part two takes examples 13-16.
 See all examples of input and output, titled by command: